ENVIRONMENTAL ANTHROPOLOGY 2

 The course is primarily addressed to students of the Master Degree in Environmental Humanities who have already passed 'Environmental Anthropology 1', mod.1 and 2.
 The participation of students of other programmes can be authorised upon agreement with the instructors.

-The course will provide students with the practical tools, theoretical knowledge and basic skills to plan and carry out anthropological/ethnographic research in all its components and in various contexts.
+The course will provide students with the practical tools, theoretical knowledge and basic skills to plan and carry out anthropological/ethnographic research.
 The skills and knowledge acquired during this course will help direct and conduct field research in its initial stages and facilitate the analysis of ethnographic data.
 Furthermore, the course will clarify the difference between anthropological/ethnographic research and other types of research, clarifying to students the complementarity of the various methodological and theoretical approaches offered by the entire interdisciplinary master's degree course, best equipping them for their future professional's path thanks to the acquired ability to discern and choose the most appropriate methodology, in relation to their needs, interests and sensitivities.

 Optional: